-- product, product group or waste stream - environmental (waste) problem and (fiscal) objective(s) to be addressed - intention of the instrument (e.g. to address market failures by internalising externalities to change behaviour, or generate funding) - type of instrument that is appropriate for the case at hand (which in turn depends on the specific problem to be addressed); - method to be used in estimating external costs (where necessary); etc.
+- product, product group or waste stream - environmental (waste) problem and (fiscal) objective(s) to be addressed - intention of the instrument (e.g. to address market failures by internalising externalities to change behaviour, or generate funding for recycling initiatives) - type of instrument that is appropriate for the case at hand (which in turn depends on the specific problem to be addressed); - methodology or modelling approach to be used in estimating external costs (where necessary); etc.